Who is eligible for an injunction against harassment?

 Although you do not need a lawyer to file for an injunction against harassment, it may be helpful to have a lawyer.
 This is especially important if the harasser has a lawyer or if the case is going to trial.
 Even if the harasser does not have a lawyer, it is recommended that you contact a lawyer to make sure that your legal rights are protected.

-If you cannot afford a lawyer but want one to help you with your case, you can find information on legal assistance on our HI Finding a Lawyer page.
+If you cannot afford a lawyer but want one to help you with your case, you can find information on legal assistance on our Hawaii Finding a Lawyer page.
+If you are going to be in court without a lawyer, our Preparing for Court – By Yourself section may be useful to you.